-While significant research has explored the role of social media in the diffusion of misinformation, we know relatively little about the impact of search engines, an integral but understudied piece of the digital information ecosystem.
-Across five studies, we find that the act of searching online to evaluate misinformation (SOEM) increases belief in popular misinformation by measurable amounts.
-This result is consistent and robust across five separate studies in different contexts: (1) between-respondent and within-respondent experiments (2) using general misinformation and misinformation about a salient event (the Covid-19 pandemic), (3) within-72 hours of publication and months after publication (4) and using respondents recruited by Qualtrics and respondents recruited on Mechanical Turk.
-In our fifth study, which applies the strongest treatment, encouraging individuals to SOEM increased belief in misinformation by 26%.
-Other studies with slightly weaker SOEM encouragements also report similarly large increases in belief in misinformation.
+While prior research has explored the role of social media in the diffusion of misinformation, we know relatively little about the impact of search engines, an integral but understudied piece of the digital information ecosystem.
+Across five studies, we find that the act of searching online to evaluate news increases belief in highly popular misinformation by measurable amounts.
+This result is consistent and robust across four different contexts: (1) between-respondent and within-respondent experiments (2) using general misinformation and misinformation about a salient event (the Covid-19 pandemic), (3) within 72 hours of publication and months after publication (4) using respondents recruited by Qualtrics and respondents recruited on Mechanical Turk.
+In our fifth study, which applies the strongest treatment, encouraging individuals to SOTEN increased the probability of rating misinformation as true by 0.105.
+Other studies with slightly weaker SOTEN encouragements also report similarly large increases in belief in misinformation.

-To better understand the finding and identify potential remedies, we assessed the relative importance of the quality of information returned by search engines in increasing belief in misinformation.
-Using digital trace data collected by a custom browser plug-in, we confirm the existence of data voids and find that when individuals search online about misinformation, they are more likely to be exposed to lower quality information relative to when individuals search about true news.
-In addition, this exposure matters: those who are exposed to low-quality information are more likely to believe misinformation relative to those who are not.
-We then adjudicated between two possible explanations for why exposure to more low quality information might make people more likely to believe false news stories: motivated reasoning and digital literacy.
-Although we do find that those who are ideologically congruent to the perspective of the false article and those with low levels of digital literacy are more likely to be exposed to lower-quality information when SOEM, we do not find that the effect of the news quality on belief in misinformation varies across the two groups.
+To better understand our initial findings in Studies 1-4 and identify potential remedies, we assessed the relative importance of the quality of information returned by search engines in increasing belief in misinformation.
+Using digital trace data collected by a custom browser plug-in, we provide novel evidence of the existence of data voids and find that when individuals search online about misinformation, they are more likely to be exposed to lower quality information than when individuals search about true news.
+Importantly, this exposure may matter: those who are exposed to low-quality information are more likely to believe misinformation relative to those who are not.
+We then find that there are two possible explanations for why exposure to more low quality information might make people more likely to believe false news stories: ideological congruity and digital literacy.
+Those who are ideologically congruent to the perspective of the false article and those with low levels of digital literacy are more likely to be exposed to lower-quality information when SOTEN.
+Finally, we find evidence that SOTEN increases belief in true news from low-quality sources, but inconsistent evidence of the effect of SOTEN on belief in true news from mainstream sources.
+While practitioners and policymakers must balance the heterogeneous effects of SOTEN across article veracity and source quality, we think the increase of belief in misinformation should be of particular import when designing digital media literacy interventions.